Team3128/team3128.github.io/members/index.md

  - members
 ---

-### **How to Join the FRC Team 3128 "The Aluminum Narwhals"**
+### **How to Learn More About Team 3128**
 <br>
 Team 3128 accepts new member applications in early Fall only.
-You must be a currently enrolled student at Canyon Crest Academy to join.
-Our Robotics recruitment event is called “Narweek”, and you must attend at least one day of Narweek in person to be considered.
+Our Robotics recruitment event is called “Narweek”, and you must attend at least one day of Narweek - in person - to be considered.

-Narweek begins with **Intro Day** on **Friday August 25, at 3:30 PM in the robotics workshop.**  Each of our five departments (Mechanical, Controls, Business, Marketing, and Strategy) will be giving a brief introduction of what they do, and answer questions.
+Narweek begins with **Intro Day** on **Friday August 25, at 3:30 PM in the robotics workshop.**
+Each of our five departments (Mechanical, Controls, Business, Marketing, and Strategy) will be giving a brief introduction of what they do, and answer questions.
+You will meet current members and see what we do.

 Starting on Monday August 28, our workshop will open every day at 3:30 PM.
 Each department will present on a specific day:
 - Monday Aug.
 28 – Business